iAvoe/Disable-Windows-Compatibility-Telemetry-Permanently/README.md

 ## Dead ends

-Before confirming you're really out of options, here are the common solutions to try first (you've probably haven't tried all of them):
+Please confirm that you're really ran out of options, here are the common solutions to try first (you should try all of them, except the last one):

 1. **Disable from Task Scheduler**
     - Task Scheduler → `Task Scheduler Library\Microsoft\Windows\Application Experience`